mckienzie7/MicroFinance-Solution/README.md

 ## Features

-- User registration and authentication
+- User authentication and profile management
+- Loan application and approval system
-- Profile creation with interests and hobbies
+- Payment tracking and transaction history
-- User matching based on shared interests
-- Secure session management
+- Secure data encryption and session management
+- Mobile-first design with Flutter

 ## Technologies Used

+### Backend (Flask)
 - Flask for backend development
 - SQLAlchemy for database interactions
 - MySQL as the database
 - bcrypt for password hashing
+- Flask-JWT-Extended for authentication

+### Mobile (Flutter)
+- Dart programming language
+- Provider for state management
+- Dio for API requests
+- Shared Preferences for local storage
-- Docker for containerization (if applicable)
+- Firebase for push notifications (if applicable)

 ## Installation